Stacy Aumonier: Writing career

-Contemporary Accounts
+Contemporary accounts

 Contemporary accounts – and his own letters, even at the worst times of his illness – suggest that Aumonier was an immensely likeable, witty man.
 The chief fiction critic of The Observer, Gerald Gould wrote: "His gifts were almost fantastically various; they embraced all the arts; but it was the charm and generosity of his personality which made him—what he unquestionably was—one of the most popular men of his generation."
 It continued: "The things he wrote will be remembered when the company of his friends (no man had more friends, or more devoted and admiring) are with him in the grave; but just now, to those who knew him, the thing most vividly present is the charm and wisdom of the man they knew."

 Gerald Cumberland (in his work Written In Friendship) gave an interesting account of the appearance Aumonier presented: "A distinguished man, this—distinguished both in mind and appearance.
 Self-conscious.
 Perhaps.
 Why not?
 His hair is worn a trifle long, and it is arranged so that his fine forehead, broad and high, may be fully revealed.
 Round his neck is a very high collar and a modern stock.
 When in repose, his face has a look of shy eagerness; his quick eyes glance here and there gathering a thousand impressions to be stored up in his brain.
 It is the face of a man extremely sensitive to external stimulus; one feels that his brain works not only rapidly, but with great accuracy.
 And at heart, he takes himself and his work seriously, though he likes on occasion to pretend that he is only a philanderer."

-Related Broadcasts

-BBC Radio 4 Extra broadcast The Baby Grand on 15th July 2024.